 We coexist with the ploys of corruption.
 Does this mean we should deny the truth as many choose the easy route of congruous apathy after the pack?

 If we cower in fear of accountability, believing anger or suffering may come from it, should this stop us from doing what is right?
 Not!
 And yet, this happens as generational acceptance is masking our denial to act!

 Subconscious stares shoot with earthbound judgment as one reaches to hold the wounded.
 A keen listening ear lingers to gather a story of gossip, not caring for the heart.

 Accountability is a means of keeping unity in our faith journey while focusing on the perfect testimony of Christ.
-We realize that the instant we see sin in another; at that moment, there is neglect of our discretions.
+We realize that the instant we see sin in another, at that moment, there is a neglect of our discretions.

 Few appear to want the accountability that comes with truth in fellowship.
 Oh Lord, forgive us our human nature, cleanse us to the wholeness of your grace and mercy.
 Cause our hunger and thirst for You to sustain us for the submission to Your will.
 Keep our focus on You, Lord, and not the ways of deception of this world!

 Let the Haters Hate

 The practice of scriptural accountability in our society of sin feels unnatural.
 No doubt we neglect this gift leaving a receiver convinced they're unloved.
 This idea is ludicrous!
 God wants us to love as He loves.
 The account of His word is part of that.
 Why aren't we doing it?

 When people become defensive or, worse, offensive to accountability, it becomes lost to the assumption or ignored as a shield from danger.
 We shut down as opposed to realizing it’s okay to admit our struggles.